outscale/osc-sdk-go/CONTRIBUTING.md

 # Hacking Outscale SDK

-SDK itself is generated from Outscale's [OpenAPI description](https://github.com/outscale/osc-api) in [osc](osc/) folder using OpenAPI Genetator.
+SDK itself is generated from Outscale's [OpenAPI description](https://github.com/outscale/osc-api) using [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator/).

 Other contributions like examples and tests are welcome!